Identity Broker

 # Create a challenge

-npm run cli -- identity challenge --provider github --accountId octocat
+clauth identity challenge --provider github --accountId octocat

 Submit proof

-npm run cli -- identity verify --challengeId <id> --proof <handle-or-code>
+clauth identity verify --challengeId <id> --proof '{"credentialHandle":"github-main","challenge":"<challenge>","accountId":"octocat"}'

 List verified proofs

-npm run cli -- identity list --skill my-agent
+clauth identity list --skill my-agent

 Revoke a proof

-npm run cli -- identity revoke --proofId <challengeId>
+clauth identity revoke --proofId <challengeId>

 Client SDK

-import { ClauthClient } from "clauth/client";
+import { ClauthClient } from "clauth-ai/client";

 const clauth = new ClauthClient({